- DART was the first planetary defense mission to test a method of deflecting an asteroid on course to hit Earth.

 DART launched in November 2021 aboard a SpaceX Falcon 9 rocket from Vandenberg Space Force Base in California.
-The spacecraft will loop around Earth multiple times, using its electric thruster to gain the speed needed to escape orbit.
-From there it will head to Didymos, possibly flying past another asteroid named 2001 CB21 on the way.
+The spacecraft looped around Earth multiple times, using its electric thruster to gain the speed needed to escape orbit.
+From there it headed to Didymos, possibly flying past another asteroid named 2001 CB21 on the way.

-DART's single science instrument is a high-resolution camera called DRACO that is also used for navigation.
-It is based on a similar camera aboard NASA's New Horizons spacecraft.
+DART's single science instrument was a high-resolution camera called DRACO that was also used for navigation.
+It was based on a similar camera aboard NASA's New Horizons spacecraft.

-Five days before arrival, DART will deploy an Italian Space Agency-built CubeSat to observe the impact.
-The main spacecraft will be too far from Earth for flight controllers to control in real-time, so it will switch to an autonomous navigation mode 4 hours before impact.
-Images from DRACO will help the spacecraft's computer differentiate between Didymos and Dimorphos and steer into the latter.
+On Sept.
+11, DART deployed an Italian Space Agency-built CubeSat to observe the impact.
+The main spacecraft was too far from Earth for flight controllers to control in real-time, so it switched to an autonomous navigation mode four hours before impact.
+Images from DRACO helped the spacecraft's computer differentiate between Didymos and Dimorphos and steer into the latter.

 And then it was over.
 On Sept.
 26, DART crashed into Dimorphos at a speed of 6.6 kilometers (4.1 miles) per second.
 The impact should have changed Dimorphos' orbital period around Didymos from 11.9 to 11.8 hours — a difference of just 4.2 minutes.
 This will pull Dimorphos slightly closer to Didymos.